john-davanzo/cs61_final_project_john_devon/milestone_2/README.md

-# COSC 61 Final Project - Movie Analysis Database Build Plan
+# Project Milestone 2 - Movie Analysis Database Build Plan
 Below are the details of how we plan to implement our databse design in accordance with our preliminary ERD.

 ## Main Data